 In-Kind Contributions The value of non-cash contributions provided by a public body or any other approved parties.
-Non-cash contributions can be in the form of charges for personal services, real property, non-expendable personal property, and the value of goods and services directly benefiting and specifically identifiable to the project.
+Non-cash contributions can be in the form of charges for personal services, real property, nonexpendable personal property, and the value of goods and services directly benefiting and specifically identifiable to the project.
+Also referred to as "match."

-The use of all available strategies to manage weed populations in a strategies may include cultural, mechanical, chemical and biological methods.
+Integrated Weed The use of all available strategies to manage weed populations in a strategies may include cultural, mechanical, chemical and biological methods.